20001327/sessiontypechecker/README.md

 to build a working jar file in the `jar` directory. then execute by simple java command

-    $ java -jar threeBuyer.jar <AST-DIR>
+    $ java -jar threeBuyer.jar <source-directory>

-where <AST-DIR> have to be replaced with the directory cointaing erlang extracted ast
+where <source-directory> have to be replaced with the directory cointaing erlang code.
+If the directory contains a global file annoted session types will be ignored and type checking is done using projected session types.

 ## Cleaning

 Run